alecthomas/kingpin/README.md

 - Support for required flags and required positional arguments
 - Callbacks per command, flag and argument.
 - Help output that isn't as ugly as sin.
+- Support for flags defined with a pattern (regexp)

 ## Versions